View Jessie Rawlins's Obituary on portsmouth-dailytimes.com and share memories

 JESSIE RAWLINS

-The family would like to extend special thanks to the staff of SOMC for going above and beyond with Jessie's care.
+The family would like to extend special thanks to the staff of SOMC's ICU for going above and beyond with Jessie's care.

 Funeral services will be 7:00 p.m.
 Friday, March 15, 2019, at D.W.
 SWICK-NELSON FUNERAL HOME in Wheelersburg with Pastor Henry Burkett officiating.
 Friends may call from 5 – 7 p.m. prior to the service.
 Fond memories and expressions of condolence may be shared at www.DWSwickNelsonFuneralHome.com.